thirdweb-dev/contracts/contracts/signature-drop/signatureDrop.md

 ### Setting claim conditions and regular claiming of tokens

-A contract admin (i.e. a holder of `DEFAULT_ADMIN_ROLE`) can set a series of claim conditions, ordered by their respective `startTimestamp`.
-A claim condition defines criteria under which accounts can mint tokens.
-Claim conditions can be overwritten, or added to, by the contract admin.
+A contract admin (i.e. a holder of `DEFAULT_ADMIN_ROLE`) can set a *single* claim condition; this defines restrictions around claiming from the batch of lazy minted tokens.
+An active claim condition can be completely overwritten, or updated, by the contract admin.
 At any moment, there is only one active claim condition.

 A claim condition is specified in the following format:
 ```solidity